Frequently Asked Questions

 The only exception is the Outdoor U16 event which is a direct qualification event for the Youth Olympic Games (YOG); then the event is set up in TMS.

-As soon as the NA has enterered the Entry List in the system, around 10-12 days before the start of the tournament, all Team Managers will receive an automated email via the system asking them to login to TMS/AltiusRT.
+As soon as the National Association has enterered the Entry List in the system, around 10-12 days before the start of the tournament, all Team Managers will receive an automated email via the system asking them to login to TMS/AltiusRT.

 This completely depends on the time of the withdrawal and the event you withdraw from.